What are My Options for App Development in both IOS and Android?

 If there is a perpetual common connection between your customers and the behavior of your Apple users, it is crucial that you do that research well.
 Graphs and information can be misleading given that the charts tell one story whereas consumer behavior says another.
 Eventually, if you do not have the proper data and consumer behavior in place, it is tough getting hang of the numbers and eventually deciding if at all your audience is interested in the product.

 However, do not jump to conclusions just yet.
-Your charts could say something, but the reality could exactly be the opposite. iPhone app development company UK recommends digging deeper helps you analyze your results better.
+Your charts could say something, but the reality could exactly be the opposite. iPhone app development company the UK recommends digging deeper helps you analyze your results better.
 Find a demographic and see how it works to decide if you should be building a native Apple app at all.

 Android dominates the world traffic, and everyone is familiar with the usage process of this platform.
 If you pick Android first, no one would question if it is a bad decision.
 Given that the generic split is 50/50, you need to be more customer-centric to avoid falling into oblivion.
 You could have better notifications strategy, you could have better UX, you could go for better push notifications which can keep your users engaged for a good long time.
 This adds to your revenue and returns.